SamFleming/Symfony2-SimpleDeployScripts/README.md

 I then looked at the handful of Symfony2 Bundles that have been built to handle deployments.
 I quickly discovered that they are all just wrappers around rsync and ssh.
-Inevitably getting a solid deploy concept working means having to tweak things for your specific needs -- having the various linux commands burried in a Symfony2 php bundle just made it tough for me to understand and modify to suit my needs.
+Inevitably getting a solid deploy concept working means having to tweak things for your specific needs -- having the various linux commands burried in a Symfony2 php bundle just made it more difficult to understand and modify.

 + http://knpbundles.com/aerialls/MadalynnPlumBundle
 + http://knpbundles.com/dator/DeployBundle